 Creating URLs and URL redirects

-All new sites created within Site Manager and all URL redirect requests will be reviewed on a weekly basis by the Web Operations Team to ensure their logical placing within the site information architecture and to maintain the uniqueness of URLs and avoidance of name clashes.
-To request a new site / URL, please contact Peter Gillings
+All new sites created within Site Manager and all URL redirect requests will be reviewed on a weekly basis by the Digital team to ensure their logical placing within the site information architecture and to maintain the uniqueness of URLs and avoidance of name clashes.
+To request a new site / URL, please contact your Faculty Web Officer or Geoff Day initially.
+Redirects are set up by ICT on Friday mornings between 7.00 and 9.00.
+Requests must be received and approved by the Digital team by the end of the previous Wednesday in order to be set up that week, so we recommend planning and seeking approval for these as far in advance as possible.

 If you wish to signpost briefly a page deep within your site, it is worth considering using a free URL shortener which can also offer metrics on URL use.
 Both bit.ly and tiny.url offer customisable URL shorteners.